Iovesophy/minils/README.md

 - Output file name color in default color
 - Output directory names in cyan
 - Output "/" at the end of the directory name (default color)
-- Calculate the maximum number of characters in a file name or a directory name with a trailing "/" plus a space (Hereinafter, this number of strings is referred to as "maximum name size")
+- Calculate the maximum number of characters in a file name with two spaces added or a directory name with a trailing "/" with a space added(Hereinafter, this number of strings is referred to as `<maximum name size>`")
-- Output spaces at the end of each listing element that the maximum name size minus the number of characters in the file or directory name with a "/" at the end
+- Output spaces at the end of each listing element, the `<maximum name size>` minus the number of characters in the file name or directory name with a "/" at the end
-- Calculate the maximum number of columns using the terminal window size and the maximum name size
+- Calculate the maximum number of columns using the terminal window size and the `<maximum name size>`
-- Calculate the maximum number of lines using files excluding dot files, the number of directories and the maximum number of columns
+- Calculate the maximum number of lines using files excluding dot files, the number of directories and the maximum number of columns.
 - Sort Alphabetically
 - Print columns to maximum number of rows
 - If the maximum number of rows in a column is exceeded, output to the next column